-Among the nutrition actions that global guidance documents recommend, we first identified those that are applicable in Bhutan.1 We developed a spreadsheet on which to enter the information for each recommended and applicable nutrition action (policy name, year published, policy recommendations, program guideline name).
-We then reviewed Bhutan's policies and programs to determine whether the recommended and applicable nutrition action was addressed by a policy, we reviewed program implementation and operational guidelines to assess implementation status, recommendations, and geographic reach.
+Among the nutrition actions that global guidance documents recommend, we first identified those that are applicable in Bhutan.
+We developed a spreadsheet on which to enter the information for each recommended and applicable nutrition action (policy name, year published, policy recommendations, program guideline name).
+We then reviewed Bhutan's policies and programs to determine whether the recommended and applicable nutrition actions were being directly or indirectly addressed by the policies.
+If a nutrition action was addressed by a policy, we reviewed program implementation and operational guidelines to assess implementation status, recommendations, and geographic reach.